ElektraInitiative/libelektra/doc/COMPILE.md

 Note that the same languages are sometimes available over GI and SWIG.
 In this case, the SWIG bindings are preferred.
-Per default GI bindings are not included.
-To add all swig bindings (and also cpp), you can use:

-	-DBINDINGS=SWIG;cpp

 The SWIG executable my be specified with:

 	-DSWIG_EXECUTABLE=...

 If this option is not used, cmake will find the first occurrence of ``swig`` in your environment's path.
+Per default GI bindings are not included.
+To include them, use:

+	-DBINDINGS="ALL;GI"

+Some bindings provide different APIs (and not a different language), e.g:

+- `gsettings`
+- `INTERCEPT` with `intercept_open` and `intercept_getenv`

+To not add such APIs, but only swig bindings and cpp, you can use:

+	-DBINDINGS=SWIG;cpp

 #### CMAKE_BUILD_TYPE  ####
 Debug, Release or RelWithDebInfo